hnunnery/my-project/ETL_FIX_SUMMARY.md

 # ETL Fix Summary: Player Selection Logic

+> **Update (2025-08-25)**: Synthetic ADP generation has been replaced with live FantasyFootballCalculator dynasty ADP using the DynastyProcess player ID crosswalk.

 ## 🚨 Problem Identified

 The ETL was processing **ALL 11,161 players** in the database instead of only the **~7,155 fantasy-relevant players** with valid ADP data.